Who am I?

 This was a turning point for me and ever since then, I have prioritized hiking over any other form of physical exercise for its health benefits but also because of the clarity it brings.
-The only other activity that clears my mind just as much is flying gliders, since you must focus on flying the ship constantly to stay high up in the air.
+The only other activity that clears my mind just as much is flying gliders, since you must focus on flying the ship constantly to avoid having to land.
 I don’t practice it as often since it requires more logistics and almost perfect weather!

 What makes for a good coach?

 Ready to reach out?
-Contact me and let’s start figuring out how I can help you reach the next level.
+Contact me and let’s start figuring out how I can help you live your success.